justharryjust/AVCTeam3/README.md

  - Week1: Assign Roles, assemble basic robot, get it moving
  - Week2: Robot moves through gate and in straght lines and turns, (Quadrant 1)
  - Week3: Robot should be able to follow tape (Quadrant 2)
- - Week4: Robot should be able to follow tape through intersections and turns (Quadrant 3)
+ - Week4: Robot should be able to follow tape through right angle intersections and turns (Quadrant 3)
  - Week5 onwards: Work on Challenge part (Quadrant 4)